LD4/entity_metadata_management/docs/0.1/index.md

 The following three use cases motivate this specification.
 They are drawn from workflows needed by libraries, museums, galleries, and archives.

 #### 1.2.1.
-Entity Change Activities List
+Change Tracking
-{: #entity-change-activities-list}
+{: #change-tracking}

-Entity metadata consumers want to learn of any modifications or deletions for entities on their interest list, as well as new entities.
-This allows for a comparison between the consumer's list and the provider's entity change activity list of modified and deleted entities.
-For any that overlap, the consumer will take additional actions if needed.
+Entity metadata consumers may want to learn about modifications or deletions for entities they use, or about the creation of new entities by the same provider.

-To address this use case, the provider creates and makes available a list of activities with the URIs for any new, modified, or deleted entities.
+To address this generic use case, the provider creates and makes available a list of changes with the URIs for any new, modified, or deleted entities.
 While the provider may have internal needs for tracking more than these three moments in an entity's lifecycle (e.g. if the provider workflow requires a review activity), this specification focuses on public changes to the dataset that may require action from a consumer.
-The consumer will need to take additional actions to identify specific changes to entities of interest.
+The consumer will need to take additional actions to identify and act on changes to entities of interest, which many be automatic or manual.

 #### 1.2.2.
 Local Cache of Labels
 {: #local-cache-of-labels}